yuwei-wu/scarab/doc/Admin.md

 Go to the Updates tab
 Change the drop down menus to:
 Automatically check for updates: Weekly
-When there are security updates: Display immediately When there are other updates: Display weekly
+When there are security updates: Display immediately <-- This might be greyed out, if so, don't worry about it When there are other updates: Display weekly
 ```